YWMKerman/AfterSolarSystem/readme.md

 ![screenshot140](https://user-images.githubusercontent.com/78585019/194590871-bd604e61-52da-4204-831e-82dc5e87bd37.png)

-# ***Introduce:***
+# ***Introduce***

-The background of the story of After Solar System Mod is the world 5 billion years in the future, that is, the solar system after the sun becomes a red giant star.
-In this mod, the sun becomes a red giant star, engulfing Mercury and Venus, at which time humans have settled on a celestial body on the edge of the solar system, albeit a very cold one...
+## story background：
+After Solar System Mod is a mod that simulates a future world: After about 5 billion years, the sun's life will come to an end, when it expands into a red giant star, its volume will expand to more than 200 times larger than the main sequence star stage , objects that are closer to the sun will not be able to survive.
+It has engulfed Mercury and Venus in the solar system.
+At this time, the earth was dying, and the huge heat released by the red giant star raised the temperature of the earth to nearly 2,000 degrees Celsius.
+At the same time, the sun is slowly losing mass, which is causing the orbits of all surviving objects to start moving outwards…
+But the sun has reached the end of the red giant, about to enter the asymptotic giant branch, and then destroy the surviving objects in repeated helium flashes.
+Then the sun will become a white dwarf, making the solar system a dead silence.

 ![ASS_02](https://user-images.githubusercontent.com/78585019/194592030-a01dbbe9-cec6-4e09-b2f9-ba69aec3596e.png)

-# ***Requirements：***
+# ***Requirements***
 ## *Performance Requirements：*
 In order to show good results your equipment needs at least: